project-chip/connectedhomeip/docs/platforms/nrf/nrfconnect_examples_configuration.md

 #### Onboarding payload delivered over NFC

-You can configure the Matter protocol to use an NFC tag for onboarding, instead of using a QR code, which is the default configuration.
+You can configure the Matter protocol to use an NFC tag for delivering the onboarding payload, instead of using a QR code, which is the default configuration.

 To enable NFC for onboarding and share the onboarding payload in an NFC tag, set